-Contextual UX: When Personalisation Doesn’t Cut It13 min read - Insights
+Contextual UX: When Personalisation Doesn’t Cut It13 min read - Design

 In-app personalisation just doesn’t cut it anymore.
 Why?
 Users aren’t impressed with auto-filled name fields and hollow ‘happy birthday’ discounts.
 They can tell between low-effort personalisation and valuable contextual UX.

 But first, let me tell you about a flight I took last week when I went to visit our new office of app developers in Edinburgh.

 After arriving at the airport, I smugly strolled past the crowds of people struggling to tell the difference between the Os and the 0s in the booking confirmation codes.
 Unlike them, I’d already downloaded the airline’s app and checked-in.
 But the immense feeling of satisfaction quickly waned as I got to the turnstiles and was prompted for my boarding pass QR code.

 Upon launching the app, I was met with a splash screen thanking me by name for downloading the app.
 I quickly closed the full-screen onboarding guide that followed trying to help me ‘make the most’ out of the app (the same guide I skipped when I checked in).
 At this point, I was becoming increasingly aware of the growing queue behind me.